Northwest Horticultural Council

 - The World Factbook (Central Intelligence Agency)

 VII.
 ADDITIONAL COMMENTS

-Congress ratified the U.S.-Chile Free Trade Agreement (FTA) July 31, 2003 and President Bush signed the legislation into law on September 3, 2003.
+Congress ratified the U.S.-Chile Free Trade Agreement (FTA) on July 31, 2003, and President Bush signed the legislation into law on September 3, 2003.
 This FTA entered into force on January 1, 2004.